Stay alert to scams

 - understand what compensation may be available if construction delays lead to extra costs such as additional mortgage repayments.

-If you're a tenant and facing rental property damage, report the repairs needed to your landlord or property manager as soon as possible.
+If you're a tenant and facing rental property damage contact your landlord or property manager as soon as possible to report the repairs needed.

 There are 2 types of repairs: